giacomoorsi/usa-news-politicization/index.md

 How is it possible that we could not prove the obvious even with so much data at our fingertips?
 Some of our fellow academians might have the answer to this quest.
-Straight from the Department of Physics and Institute for AI & Fundamental Interactions of... *drum roll*... the MIT Samantha and Max proposed a machine learning method to identify news sources based on the bias contained in a news piece.
+Straight from the Department of Physics and Institute for AI & Fundamental Interactions of... **drum roll**... the MIT, [Samantha and Max](https://arxiv.org/pdf/2109.00024.pdf) proposed a machine learning method to identify news sources based on the bias contained in a news piece.
 In their data pre-processing, they did something that surprised us: they removed quotations.
 The two researchers clearly explained how the bias of news sources is, by far, identifiable by their word usage.
 But, when all hope was lost, the magic of data brought us a gift (possibly because we are close to the holidays).